Woke-Mind/Movement/README.md

 - resilient to web | infrastructure failure

-- leverage git and another open source build tools
+- leverage git and other open source build tools

 - privacy protected by industrial strength encryption